Divine39A:

-1. Miss information in the form of truth and falsehood strangely mixed taught by the agriculture industry!
+1. Misinformation in the form of truth and falsehood, strangely mixed, taught by the agriculture industry!

 4. The science of life is at the heart of everything we do and underpins every recommendation, supplement selection, and article we build on!